Weigeltisaurus: History of discovery

-In 2007, Schaumberg, Unwin and Brandt presented and discussed new skeleton details of Weigeltisaurus, the mechanism of unfolding and folding the patagium and presented thin-sections of the rods with lamellar bone.
+In 2007, Schaumberg, Unwin and Brandt presented and discussed new details of Weigeltisaurus skeletal anatomy, the mechanism of unfolding and folding the patagium and presented thin-sections of the rods with lamellar bone.

 In 2015 in two separate publications, V. V. Bulanov & A. G. Sennikov redescribed Coelurosauravus elivensis and Coelurosauravus jaekeli and concluded that the generic separation should be maintained, restoring Weigeltisaurus as a valid genus.

 In 2021, an extensive description of a mostly complete specimen of Weigeltisaurus (SMNK-PAL 2882) was published, this specimen was collected in 1992 from near the town of Ellrich in Saxony-Anhalt, and had briefly been described in a 1997 publication in Science.
 The counterpart of the specimen is in private collection and inaccessible to researchers.